IJSoller/Python-3-functions/README.md

 list.insert(2, x) #inserts x at index 2, and pushes everything down.

-list.sort() #sorts a list alphabetically or numerically
+list.sort() #sorts a list alphabetically or numerically list.sort(reverse = True) #sorts a list opposite of alphabetical

 dict = {}
 dict[key] = 20 #adds key:20 to the dictionary, so it looks like dict={key:20}

 del dict[key] #deletes the key in the dictionary

-list.remove["item"] #removes item from a list. does NOT take index NUMBER as input- use the actual name of the item.
+list.remove("item") #removes item from a list. does NOT take index NUMBER as input- use the actual name of the item.

 dict[list_in_dict].list_function() #this is the general layout for using a list command on a list nested in a dictionary